Trisdoan/How-to-have-a-balanced-work-life/README.md

  => It shows that both male and female anticipants have Body Mass Index(BMI) below 21, but not equal.
 Female rates are higher than those of male.

  However, it's hard to make a consumption.

+#### Healthy body, reflecting your fitness and healthy habits
+In the survey, BMI index was calculated in this way: your body mass in kg divided by the square of your height in meters

 ```python
 df2 = df.pivot_table(values='BMI_RANGE', index=['AGE'], columns=['GENDER'], )